Peritonitis is a redness and swelling (inflammation) of the tissue that lines your

 a hole in your GI (gastrointestinal) tract.
 This can happen if you have a hole in your

-Peritonitis symptoms may look like other health problems.
-Always see your healthcare provider to be sure.
+These symptoms may look like other health problems.
+Always see your healthcare provider

 It’s important to find out right away if you have peritonitis.
 It can lead to severe health problems very quickly.

-It’s important to seek medical care right away.
-Peritonitis can lead to serious health problems very quickly.
+medical care right away.
+Peritonitis can lead to serious health problems very

 You will be admitted to a hospital.
 You will be given IV (intravenous) infection-fighting medicines (antibiotics).
 These will treat the infection.

 If you have organ failure, you may also be given other treatments.